kubermatic/docs/content/kubelb/v1.1/installation/tenant-cluster/_index.en.md

 {{% notice info %}}

 **Important configurations for private clusters!**
-If your cluster only uses internal IPs for nodes (check the ollowing example output) you would need to change the value `kubelb.nodeAddressType` to `InternalIP`
+If your cluster only uses internal IPs for nodes (check the following example output) you would need to change the value `kubelb.nodeAddressType` to `InternalIP`:

 ```bash
 kubectl get nodes -o wide